matthewduepner/WaterMe/Presentations/Midterm Presentation.md

 4. Explain your next steps

 Problems we wish to solve:
-*	It is hard to take care of a plant.
+*	Caring for plants can be difficult
-*	People can be too busy.
+*	New gardeners might not know what their plants need to survive
-*	New gardeners might not know what their plants need to survive.
+*	People are often too busy to properly care for their plants

 Our solution:

 Our product makes taking care of plants easier -- monitors the plant’s environment and notifies the user when to water the plant, using an online plant database.
 CONTINUE STATING BENEFITS TO THE USER, not more information about the product -- never forget to water your plant, keep your plant alive, this is great for beginners, low cost.

 What we have done so far:
 *	Bought parts
 *	Began prototyping
-*	Writing code
+*	Started writing code

 What do we plan to do next:
-*	Make/finish a prototype (ensure the hardware works and connect it to the internet)
+*	Finish our prototype (ensure the hardware works and connect it to the internet)
 *	Make sure the software works (logs data and sends notifications)
 *	Make our product more aesthetically pleasing
 *	Work on marketing